Blatko1/awesome-msdf/README.md

 ## Basic MSDF usage

-The next snippet shows the basic usage of a MSDF texture (*distance field pixel range 4*) to render text.
+The next snippet shows the basic usage of a MSDF texture (*distance field pixel range 4*) to render text while preserving highest quality.
 For more info check out this [explanation](https://github.com/Chlumsky/msdfgen#using-a-multi-channel-distance-field) from the msdfgen creator.

 ```glsl
 uniform sampler2D tex;